transmute-industries/verifiable-data/packages/ed25519-signature-2018/src/__fixtures__/credentials/README.md

 1. A nested credential with any context, has issuer
 1. Same but has issuer as id attribute
 1. Simple with issuer
+1. A MTR with a revocation list context and credential status